 Since the 1990s Millie has been teaching music to students of all ages in both school and out-of-school settings.
 In 1997 and 1998 she undertook intensive professional

 development in the Orff approach at Eastman School of Music, Rochester, New York.
 Since that time she has been a regular workshop presenter and an active member of Orff New Zealand Aotearoa (ONZA).
 From 1999 until 2012 Millie worked as music specialist at Henderson Valley School, Waitakere.
 During that time she also completed a masters thesis entitled “Teaching Artistry” and undertook action research related to improvisation and composition in her classroom setting.
-She is currently completing doctoral research; her topic is a critical analysis of the Orff approach in the New Zealand school context.
-In her role as a treasuer of ONZA she is committed to maintaining the high standards of financial management established by her colleague and former treasurer, Miranda Rocca, in order to support the valuable contribution Orff New Zealand Aotearoa (ONZA) makes to music education in Aotearoa New Zealand.
+In 2016, she graduated with a PhD which investigated how the Orff approach was implemented in the New Zealand school context by exemplary teachers.
+In her role as a treasurer of ONZA she is committed to maintaining high standards of financial management in order to support the valuable contribution Orff New Zealand Aotearoa (ONZA) makes to music education in Aotearoa New Zealand.